VISITING DURING CORONAVIRUS PANDEMIC

 Dhammadharini is currently welcoming both day visitors and overnight

-visitors who can stay for one month or more, with some restrictions
+visitors who can stay for three weeks or more, with some restrictions

 to protect everyone’s health during the COVID-19 pandemic.
 We are